guidanoli/ctest/README.md

 # LWCTL - lightweight C test library

-A lightweight testing library that operates only with:
+A lightweight testing library that operates only with the following basic functionalities:
-* `assert` - checks whether the parameter is true
+* `assertion` - checks the boolean value of a statement
-* `fatal_assert` - if the parameter is false, halts
+* `fatal assertion` - identical to normal assertion, but halts if the statement is false
-* `show_log` - prints to screen if there was any false asserts
+* `assertion log` - prints to screen the assertion log (#errors/#assertions)

 ## Building the library